• Facebook

 Note

 You can change the Client Cache settings/configurations using the Client Cache tab after creating it (where you can configure email alerts, error logging, compression, synchronization, data reload threshold, and more for the Client Cache).
-You can also choose to View Details for that particular Client Cache from the Local Caches screen.
+You can also choose to View Details for that particular Client Cache from the Local Caches screen by adding it as an existing cache.

 See Also